-RTX and Blue Learning provide the Charter School with personnel and certain services including implementing educational programs, personnel management, facility and property management, business administration, budgeting and financial reporting, financial management, maintenance of records, pupil recruitment and admissions, family services, student discipline, annual reports, teacher training and professional development, charter renewal, public and governmental relations and any other services which may be agreed to in writing.
+RTX, Blue Learning, and Bright Thinker provide the Charter School with personnel and certain services including implementing educational programs, virtual learning platforms, personnel management, facility and property management, business administration, budgeting and financial reporting, financial management, maintenance of records, pupil recruitment and admissions, family services, student discipline, annual reports, teacher training and professional development, charter renewal, public and governmental relations and any other services which may be agreed to in writing.

-These services are provided pursuant to management agreements and related amendments (the Agreements) executed between RTX and Blue Learning and the Charter School.
-The Agreements provide that RTX and Blue Learning are entitled to receive management fees equal to a percentage of the Charter School's state foundation funding.
-During the year ended June 30, 2022, management fees to RTX and Blue Learning from the Charter School were \$1,155,749.
+These services are provided pursuant to management agreements and related amendments (the Agreements) executed between RTX, Blue Learning, and Bright Thinker and the Charter School.
+The Agreements provide that RTX, Blue Learning, and Bright Thinker are entitled to receive management fees equal to a percentage of the Charter School's state foundation funding.
+During the year ended June 30, 2023, management fees to RTX, Blue Learning, and Bright Thinker from the Charter School were \$1,248,860.